Four Ways to Better Connect to Others (+ a Bonus)

 —But more often than not, we don’t know.
 Or, more accurately, what’s going on for them is more nuanced than we’d dare to realize.
 It’s a good thing.
 In the collective consciousness, we’re able to connect to ourselves on a deeper level.

-When I help a client identify emotions given a stressful situation, they may have half a dozen (seemingly conflicting) emotions and narratives.
+When I help a client identify emotions given a stressful situation, they may experience half a dozen (seemingly conflicting) emotions and narratives.
 Further, what they initially believed they felt was merely protecting what they truly felt.
+When you see a skilled actor showing their emotions with a complex situation, you may see a mix of tearful-anger or hurt-chuckling.

 All our parts hold truth.
 All hold worth.
 All hold special knowledge.

-Initially, this may feel like increased pressure, rest assured, you’re not expected to be everyone’s personal therapist or emotional Sherlock Holmes.
+Initially, connecting to others may feel like an impossible task.
+Rest assured, you’re not expected to be everyone’s personal therapist or emotional Sherlock Holmes.
 You’re not God.
 This may however be an opportunity to activate new emotional muscles.

 Everyone has a different style of interacting with others.
 Most people would love to connect more deeply, but few people realize their style, especially if it’s not as effective as they believe.